-- B. Potential conflict of interest: All members of the appeal board will complete an ASHP/ACPE "Disclosure Report" form regarding professional and business interests prior to formal appointment to the appeal board.
-The appeal board Chair will take appropriate action to manage potential conflicts. - C. The hearing: The appeal board shall be convened at ASHP Headquarters or virtually in no less than 30 days and no more than 60 days from the date of receipt of an appeal notice by the Vice President, ASO.
+- C. Potential conflict of interest: All members of the appeal board will complete an ASHP/ACPE "Disclosure Report" form regarding professional and business interests prior to formal appointment to the appeal board.
+The appeal board Chair will take appropriate action to manage potential conflicts. - D. The hearing: The appeal board shall be convened at ASHP Headquarters or virtually in no less than 30 days and no more than 60 days from the date of receipt of an appeal notice by the Vice President, ASO.
 ASHP or ACPE General Counsel shall notify appellants and appeal board members, at least 30 days in advance, of the date, time, and place of the hearing.
 The appellant may be represented at the hearing by one or more representatives and shall be given the opportunity at such hearing to present written and/or oral evidence and arguments intended to refute or overcome the findings and decision of the Boards.
-The appeal board shall advise the appellant organization of the date of the hearing.
-The decision of the appeal board's decision, by registered or certified mail, within 10 business days of the date of the hearing.
-The decision of the appeal board shall be final and binding on both the appellant and ASHP/ACPE. - D. Appeal board expenses: The appellant shall be responsible for all expenses incurred by its own representatives at the appeal board hearing and shall pay all reasonable travel, living, and incidental expenses incurred by its appointee to the appeal board.
-All reasonable expenses incurred by the Appeals Panel, including, but not limited to, travel expenses (e.g., transportation, accommodations, and meals), shall be paid by the institution that initiated the appeal.
+The appeal board shall advise the appellant organization of the appeal board's decision, by registered or certified mail, within 10 business days of the date of the hearing.
+The decision of the appeal board shall be final and binding on both the appellant and ASHP/ACPE. - E. Appeal board expenses: The appellant shall be responsible for all expenses incurred by its own representatives at the appeal board hearing and shall pay all reasonable travel, living, and incidental expenses incurred by its appointee to the appeal board.
+Expenses incurred by the board member, the Commission-selected program director, and school or healthcare administrator shall be borne by ASHP and ACPE.

-Approved by the ASHP and ACPE Boards of Directors in January 23, 2025 and February 8, 2025, respectively.
-Approved by the Pharmacy Technician Advisory PTAC October 24, 2024.
-Supersedes the previous regulations on accreditation approved in June 2017.
+Approved by the ASHP and ACPE Boards of Directors in June 2017.
+Approved by the Pharmacy Technician Advisory Commission May 10, 2017.
+Supersedes the previous regulations on accreditation approved on September 20, 2013.

-Copyright 2025, American Society of Health-System Pharmacists, Inc. All rights reserved.
+Copyright 2017, American Society of Health-System Pharmacists, Inc. All rights reserved.